casper-borretzen/casper-borretzen.github.io/_posts/2024-06-07-roguelike-devlog3.md

 Pathfinding is a crucial component in any game, and will be used in the next step of the dungeon generation to check if two given rooms already are connected when making corridors.

-There are two types of pathfinding I will implement for now, the first one is Breath First Search (BFS), and the second is A*.
+There are two types of pathfinding I will implement at this stage, the first one is Breath First Search (BFS), and the second is A*.

 The video [A* Pathfinding (algorithm explanation)](https://youtu.be/-L-WgKMFuhE){:target="_blank"} by [Sebastian Lague](https://x.com/sebastianlague){:target="_blank"} gives a very good visual explaination of the A* pathfinding algorithm.